Skip to Main Content

 What is a pumping station?

-A pump station, sometimes known as a packaged pump station, is a storage/collection chamber that contains a pump set.
-The internal pump set is designed to transfer foul, stormwater or surface water to a nearby drain, manhole, or sewer.
+A pump station, sometimes known as a packaged pump station, is a pumping station storage/collection chamber that contains a pump set.
+The internal pump set is designed to transfer foul, stormwater or surface water to a nearby drain, manhole or sewer.

 What does a pumping station do?

-Water pumping stations transport fluid and/or sewage from one site to another.
+Water pumping stations transport fluid and/or sewage from one site to another, and a pumping station is often critical to keeping operations running.
 Pump stations are integral parts of residential and commercial premises, with specific pump systems installed to deal with demand.

 A pump station can impact the rate at which water flows, break down contaminants in wastewater and redistribute fluids where they need to go.
 Pumping systems can also be used inside factories to control the excess produced often known as effluent.

-What pump stations cando is only limited by their design.
-Bespoke pump stations can be adapted and built to deal with niche requirements and a correctly specified pump can enable lots of needs are solved.
+What pump stations can’t do is only limited by their design.
+Bespoke pump stations can be adapted and built to deal with most and niche requirements.

 From removing excess water and sewerage from a new railway station to discharging washdown from a chocolate factory production line, pump stations are critical in many applications to keep operations running.